Introduction to the Harvard step test

-The objective of the test is to monitor the development of the athlete’s cardiovascular system.
-It was developed by Brouha, L GrayBeil, A & Heath C.W.
-(1943) This assessment predicts the subjects VO2 max level.
+The objective of the harvard step test is to monitor the development of the athlete’s cardiovascular system.
+Harvard step test step test was developed by brouha et al 1943 This assessment predicts the subjects VO2 max level of physical fitness.

 Level of intensity: Up to maximal for those who are unfit.

 Level of supervision: Intermediate

 - Ensure that there are no medical contraindications that would prevent moderately vigorous exercise.

 - Ensure that the subject is ready for exercise and has not eaten, smoked or drink tea or coffee for at least 2 hours before the test.

 - Ensure that the subject is not recovering from illness or has a cold or is taking any medication that may affect heart rate (Beta Blockers)

 - The subject should be wearing loose-fitting comfortable clothing.